-This year, Pine Cottage will be offering the ultimate in Wow Factor for your garden, front of house or patio display.
-Agapanthus in clay pots ready to flower.
-Delivered to your door for that immediate no fuss high impact Summer display.
+This year, Pine Cottage will be considering the ultimate in Wow Factor for your garden, front of house or patio display.
+Agapanthus in clay pots ready to flower for that immediate no fuss high impact Summer display.

 Agapanthus on display at Hampton Court Flowers Show.
 By far the best way to show off these beautiful architectural plants.